Role of magnon-magnon interaction in optical excitation of coherent two-magnon modes

 As shown in Ref.~\cite{Fedianin2024}, the RS cross-section is found through the imaginary part of the Green function of $\mathbf{\hat{K}_k}$, while the spectrum of the transient ellipticity in ISRS is given by its absolute value.
 However, in the presence of the magnon-magnon interaction, the expectation value of the RS cross-section cannot be calculated using a trace of the Green function.
-Therefore, we have to sum the Green function $G(\hat{K}^{-}_{\mathbf{k}},\hat{K}^{+}_{\mathbf{q}}|\omega)$ over all pairs of wave vectors $\mathbf{k}$ and $\mathbf{q}$, as detailed in Supplementary Material~\cite{supp_mat}.
+Therefore, we have to sum the Green function $G(\hat{K}^{-}_{\mathbf{k}},\hat{K}^{+}_{\mathbf{q}}|\omega)$ over all pairs of wave vectors $\mathbf{k}$ and $\mathbf{q}$, as detailed in Sec.
+III Suppl.
+Mater.~\cite{supp_mat}.
 Considering [$z(xx)\overline{z}$] RS configuration, the expression for the scattering intensity takes the form derived earlier in~\cite{davies1971spin,balucani1973theory,canali1992theory}